 - Be sure to obtain a passport from your home country which does not expire before 2019.
 Most steps cannot proceed without a valid passport.

 - For applicants between ages 18-70, pass an intermediate Spanish language exam (called the DELE A-2) and a Spanish civics and culture exam (called CCES) at an Instituto Cervantes, located in Albuquerque, Boston, Chicago, New York, Miami, or Seattle.
 Applicants who were born in a Latin American nation or Puerto Rico are exempt from the DELE.
-One can register for the Feb 8, 2019 DELE A2 at your closest Instituto Cervantes.
+One can register for the February 8 or 9, 2019 DELE A2 at an Instituto Cervantes.
 This is the LAST possible date.
-The registration period opens on November 14-15, 2018.
 We strongly recommend registering immediately, as spaces are filling very quickly.
 (Albuquerque and El Paso have many places remaining, see our Exams page for more detail.)
 It takes four months to receive DELE results, and lawyers in Spain will stop accepting clients in July.
 You will be taking a risk starting the process this late, though it may still be possible.
 All applicants ages 18-70 from anywhere on earth must take the CCSE at an Instituto Cervantes.
 Children and senior citizens are exempt from both tests.

 - Pass an FBI and a state-level criminal background check